Henry Stanley Bennett

-Henry Stanley Bennett, FBA (1889-1972) was an English literary historian.
+Henry Stanley Bennett, FBA (15 January 1889 – 5 June 1972) was an English literary historian.
 Known as Stanley Bennett and publishing as H. S. Bennett, he was an authority on medieval England.
-He wrote Life on the English Manor (1937), and subsequently wrote extensively on literature of the fifteenth and sixteenth centuries.
+He wrote Life on the English Manor (1937), and subsequently wrote extensively on literature of the 15th and 16th centuries.

-Education and Family
+Education and career

-Bennett was educated initially at St Mark's College in Chelsea, and upon graduation became a schoolmaster at a London elementary school.
+Bennett was educated initially at St Mark's College in Chelsea, and after graduation became a schoolmaster at a London elementary school.
 After being invalided during the final stages of the Great War, he returned to England and gained admission to study at Emmanuel College, Cambridge.

-In 1920 Bennett married the literary critic Joan Frankau.
-Their son, Christopher S. Bennett, was a contemporary of the writer Simon Raven at King's College, Cambridge; he went into the Treasury, and disappeared (possibly intentionally, given a work dispute and his hosting of several parties prior to his departure) in September 1966 whilst on a walking tour of the Savoy Alps.
-Their daughter Margaret (born 1924) married in 1948 the librarian Philip Gaskell.
+In 1920, Bennett married the literary critic Joan Frankau.
+Their son, Christopher S. Bennett, was a contemporary of the writer Simon Raven at King's College, Cambridge; he went into the Treasury, and disappeared (possibly intentionally, given a work dispute and his hosting of several parties before his departure) in September 1966 whilst on a walking tour of the Savoy Alps.
+Their daughter, Margaret (born 1924), married in 1948 the librarian Philip Gaskell.

+Bennett was the Sandars Reader in Bibliography at the University of Cambridge in 1951.
+His topic was "English books and readers 1475 to 1557; being a study in the history of the book trade from Caxton to the incorporation of the Stationers’ Company."

+Bennett's English Books and Readers 1475 to [1640]: Being a Study in the History of the Book Trade has been characterized as the "perfect commentary on the Short-title Catalogue of English Books...1475-1640," and "social and economic history at its best, not merely a standard work, but a classic."